Many insurance plans accepted. Check here →

 1) Anemia and Anorexia

 Anemia is a lack of red blood cells (RBCs) in the bloodstream.
 RBCs house hemoglobin, a protein that enables RBCs to carry oxygen from the lungs throughout the body, in addition to transporting carbon dioxide back to the lungs to be exhaled.
-The body requires folic acid, Vitamin B12 and iron (among other things) to produce RBCs, as well as hemoglobin.
+The body requires folic acid, Vitamin B12 and iron (among other things) to produce healthy and mature RBCs.

 Constipation generally involves either having difficulty with or the inability to make a bowel movement for an extended period of time.
-If there is no movement after 3-4 days, medical intervention is recommended.
+In some cases on constipation, medical interventions may be necessary.

 People struggling with anorexia more frequently deal with constipation because of inadequate food and fluid intake that can cause decreased gastric motility (ability to move freely).
 This means that the intestines struggle to properly push food through the digestive system and produce a bowel movement.
 Those experiencing constipation likely feel an uncomfortable bloat or feeling of extreme fullness.